vidun-upek/DementiaInsight/README.md

 # 🧠 MODE-LX: Dementia Risk Prediction

-[cite_start]This project is a submission for the MODE-LX hackathon[cite: 1, 15].
+This project is a submission for the MODE-LX hackathon.
 The goal is to build a binary classification model that predicts a person's risk of dementia using **only non-medical variables**.

 This solution is built as a reproducible pipeline that automates data preprocessing, model training, and evaluation, and includes a script to run live predictions from user input.